bebound/bebound.github.io/content/posts/ipod-video-review.md

 ### SSD Size {#ssd-size}

 Not all iPod OS can support large SSD.
 It has the maximum track limit and SSD size limit in default OS.
 The track limitation stems from the RAM size, the large capacity model comes with more RAM and higher track threshold.
-For IPC 6th and 6.5th, if you release a SSD which is larger than 128G, iTunes only recongnize 128G.
+For IPC 6th and 6.5th, if you release a SSD which is larger than 128G, iTunes only recognizes 128G.
 This is due to the LBA28 Limitation.
 Both Limitations can be eliminated by rockbox.
 If you want to stay in the original OS, I recommend you buying a 5.5th Gen 80GB or 7th Gen.

 | Model Description | Model No.                             | iTunes Storage Limit (see note below)                                                   |
 |-------------------|---------------------------------------|-----------------------------------------------------------------------------------------|